 Which type of company are you researching?

-▪ stock is owned by the public and is traded on the stock market
+▪ stock is owned by the public and is traded on a stock exchange

 ▪ required to file financial statements and other reports with the SEC

-This makes it easy to find a lot of information on public companies.
+This makes it easy to find information on public companies.

 ▪ stock not sold to the general public and does not trade on an exchange